MechatronicSystems-Group/Integrated-Embedded-Systems/microcontroller-programming/chapter-7-adc.md

 ### Interrupt generation

-Whilst the above methode is effective in simple applications, this method is not ideal for more complex applications where the programmer may need to perform other tasks whilst waiting for the conversion to complete.
+Whilst the above method is effective in simple applications, it is not ideal for more complex applications where the programmer may need to perform other tasks whilst waiting for the conversion to complete.
 For this reason, the ADC peripheral interrupt generation from a variety of events.
 Typically any flag contained in and ISR register can be used to generate an interrupt.
 On the STM32F0, the ADC peripheral can generate interrupts from the following events stated in Section 13.3.10 of the Reference Manual:

 <img src="./images/ADC_interrupts.png" width="80%" alt="Interrupt events on the ADC"/>
 _Figure 7.10: Interrupt events on the ADC_